Aung Zeya-class frigate

 The Aung Zeya-class frigate is a frigate operated by the Myanmar Navy.
 The lead ship of the class is named after Aung Zeya (Alaungpaya), the founder of Konbaung Dynasty of Myanmar.
 UMS Aung Zeya (F-11) is the first indigenous guided missile frigate of the Myanmar Navy.

 As of 2021, the lead ship (F-11) is the only ship in this class.
+She participated at the International Fleet Review 2026 held in Visakapatnam, India.